Active ingredient

 Pregnancy and breast-feeding

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
-This is because there is a very small chance that your baby may be affected.

 Do not breast-feed if you are taking Carbimazole.
 This is because small amounts may pass into the mother's milk.

-Carbimazole tablets contain lactose
+Carbimazole tablet contains lactose

-If you have been told by your doctor that you cannot tolerate or digest some sugars (have an intolerance to some sugars), talk to your doctor before taking this medicine.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-Always take Carbimazole exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as your doctor has told you.
+Check with your doctor or pharmacist if you are not sure.

-Taking this medicine
+Take this medicine by mouth.

 How much to take at the start